Daphne Mawley Dubree & her late granddaughter Mehmona Dubree

-Mehmona Dubree was 3 or 4 years old when this photograph was taken.
-“It was her birthday,” her grandmother Daphne Dubree remembers. “ Wasn’t she a pretty baby?
-She was my first grandchild.”
+Mehmona Dubree was three or four years old when this photograph was taken.
+‘It was her birthday,’ her grandmother Daphne Dubree remembers.
+‘Wasn’t she a pretty baby?
+She was my first grandchild.’

-But Mehmona developed a mental illness and needed full time care for the rest of her life.
+But Mehmona developed a mental illness and needed full-time care for the rest of her life.
 She lived at Life Esidimeni for nearly 20 years.
-Her grandmother visited Mehmona as often as she could. “ I loved her as she was,” she says.
+Her grandmother visited Mehmona as often as she could.
+‘I loved her as she was,’ she says.

-Then Mehmona was moved to Takalani in Soweto.
+Then Mehmona was moved to Takalani Home in Soweto.
 When her grandmother came to visit her, she got a huge fright.

-“I could see immediately she wasn’t right,” she remembers.
-“In just six months she had become just bones.
+‘I could see immediately she wasn’t right,’ she remembers.
+‘In just six months she had become just bones.
 I thought they can’t be feeding her.
 What were they doing?
-How could they have let her suffer like that?”
+How could they have let her suffer like that?’

 Mehmona died on Christmas Eve.